open/close all folders

 - The city of Bete Noire from Fallen Angel is believed to be this for the entire planet.

 - In the original Clash of the Titans, there was a small chamber in Olympus containing several clay figurines, each one representing a real person.
-The gods could resculpt the model to invoke a Painful Transformation, or just smash the thing.
+The gods could resculpt the model to invoke a Painful Transformation, or just smash the thing to kill the person outright.

 - In Stardust, Lamia is able to use a voodoo doll to kill Septimus and then puppet his corpse to fight Tristan.